Lightning. Thunder. Maybe a window-rattling BOOM! And then…darkness.

 - If you believe your home or belongings were damaged as a result of blackout conditions, gather documentation about your possible claim and contact your insurance company or agent.

-Find out more on how to prepare for large-scale adverse events at our Catastrophe resource center.
+Find out more on how to prepare for large-scale adverse events Catastrophe resource center.